Harriet Tubman: Nicknamed "Moses"

 Because the Fugitive Slave Law had made the northern United States a more dangerous place for those escaping slavery to remain, many escapees began migrating to Southern Ontario.
 In December 1851, Tubman guided an unidentified group of 11 escapees, possibly including the Bowleys and several others she had helped rescue earlier, northward.
-There is evidence to suggest that Tubman and her group stopped at the home of abolitionist and formerly enslaved Frederick Douglass.
-In his third autobiography, Douglass wrote: "On one occasion I had eleven fugitives at the same time under my roof, and it was necessary for them to remain with me until I could collect sufficient money to get them on to Canada.
-It was the largest number I ever had at any one time, and I had some difficulty in providing so many with food and shelter. ... " The number of travelers and the time of the visit make it likely that this was Tubman's group.
+There is evidence to suggest that Tubman and her group stopped at the home of abolitionist and former slave Frederick Douglass.
 Douglass and Tubman admired one another greatly as they both struggled against slavery.
-When an early biography of Tubman was being prepared in 1868, Douglass wrote a letter to honor her.
-He compared his own efforts with hers, writing:

-From 1851 to 1862, Tubman lived in St. Catharines, Ontario, a major terminus of the Underground Railroad and center of abolitionist work.
-Refugees from the United States were told by Tubman and other conductors to make their way to St. Catharines, once they had crossed the border, and go to the Salem Chapel (earlier known as Bethel Chapel).
-There, community members would help them settle into a new life in Canada.
+Years later he contrasted his efforts with hers, writing:

-Over 11 years, Tubman returned repeatedly to the Eastern Shore of Maryland, rescuing some 70 escapees in about 13 expeditions, including her other brothers, Henry, Ben, and Robert, their wives and some of their children.
-She also provided specific instructions to 50 to 60 additional enslaved people who escaped to the north.
-Because of her efforts, she was nicknamed "Moses", alluding to the prophet in the Book of Exodus who led the Hebrews to freedom from Egypt.
+From 1851 to 1862, Tubman returned repeatedly to the Eastern Shore of Maryland, rescuing some 70 slaves in about 13 expeditions, including her other brothers, Henry, Ben, and Robert, their wives and some of their children.
+She also provided specific instructions to 50 to 60 additional enslaved people who escaped.
+Because of her efforts, she was nicknamed "Moses", alluding to the biblical prophet who led the Hebrews to freedom from Egypt.
 One of her last missions into Maryland was to retrieve her aging parents.
-Her father, Ben, had purchased Rit, her mother, in 1855 from Eliza Brodess for $20.
-But even when they were both free, the area became hostile to their presence.
-Two years later, Tubman received word that her father was at risk of arrest for harboring a group of eight people escaping slavery.
-She traveled to the Eastern Shore and led them north to St. Catharines, Ontario, where a community of former enslaved people (including Tubman's brothers, other relatives, and many friends) had gathered.
+Her father purchased her mother from Eliza Brodess in 1855, but even when they were both free, the area was hostile.
+In 1857, Tubman received word that her father was at risk of arrest for harboring a group of eight people escaping slavery.
+She led her parents north to St. Catharines, Canada, where a community of formerly enslaved people, including other relatives and friends of Tubman, had gathered.